Software security isn’t simply plug-and-play. Our top 10 software security best practices show you how to get the best return on your investment.

-It’s never a good security strategy to simply buy the latest security tool and call it a day.
-Your organization may need to invest in focused employee education and tool deployment before seeing a return on investment.
-Software security isn’t simply plug and play.
+It’s never a good security strategy to buy the latest security tool and call it a day.
+Software security isn’t plug-and-play.
+You need to invest in multiple tools along with focused developer training and tool customization and integration before you’ll see a return on your security investment.

 So before you get a tool that solves only a small subset of your security risks, take time to ensure that you have a solid software security strategy that includes these top 10 software security best practices.

 Many attackers exploit known vulnerabilities associated with old or out-of-date software.
 To thwart common attacks, ensure that all your systems have up-to-date patches.
 Regular patching is one of the most effective software security practices.

 Of course, you can’t keep your software up to date if you don’t know what you’re using.
 Today, an average of 70%—and often more than 90%—of the software components in applications are open source.
 You need to maintain an inventory, or a software bill of materials (BOM), of those components.
 A BOM helps you make sure you are meeting the licensing obligations of those components and staying on top of patches.

 It’s challenging to create a software BOM manually, but a software composition analysis (SCA) tool will automate the task and highlight both security and licensing risks.